Fanta cake

-Fanta cake (Fantakuchen, /de/) is a cake originating from Germany, made with a sponge cake base.
-The primary ingredient is Fanta, a carbonated soft drink which gives a fluffier texture than typical sponge cakes due to its effervescence.
-The cake is topped with either a simple lemon glaze or a creamy layer made of heavy sour cream, whipped cream, sugar, and canned mandarins.
-It is typically served at birthday parties or bake sales.
+Fanta cake (Fantakuchen, /de/) is a cake of German origin.
+It is made with a sponge cake base.
+The primary ingredient is Fanta, which makes it fluffier than typical sponge cakes due to the drink's carbonation.
+The cake is topped with either a simple lemon glaze or a creamy layer made of heavy sour cream, whipped cream or sugar.
+It is typically served at birthday parties or celebrations.

-Fanta was developed by the German branch of The Coca-Cola Company during World War II because trade embargoes made some typical soft drink ingredients difficult to obtain in Nazi Germany.
-Fanta became popular as a beverage and a sweetener in other dishes, such as cakes.

 Similar cakes

-Similar recipes use other carbonated soft drinks.
-For instance, in Germany, using Sprite makes Spritekuchen, and Coca-Cola makes Colakuchen.
-Other beverages like lemonade can make Limokuchen.
+Similar recipes use other carbonated, artificial or fruit-flavored beverages.
+For instance, Spritekuchen is made with Sprite and Limokuchen with lemonade.

-In the Southern United States, similar cakes using 7 Up, Coca-Cola, Pepsi and Dr Pepper emerged in the mid-20th century.
-Cracker Barrel introduced cola cake to its menu in the 1990s, with iterations including the double chocolate fudge Coca-Cola cake.
+In the Southern United States, similar cakes using 7 Up, Coca-Cola and Dr Pepper emerged in the mid-20th century.
+Cracker Barrel introduced "Cola Cake" to its menu in the 1990s, with iterations including a double chocolate fudge Coca-Cola cake.

 Several types of beer cake are similarly partially leavened by beer's carbonation.